VanillaChai/vanillachai.github.io/index.md

 # Plugins
 ## [Mini Golf](https://github.com/VanillaChai/mini-golf)
 A Spigot plugin for Minecraft servers.
-It unsurprisingly lets you play mini golf in Minecraft with your friends.
-It adds a few custom items: the golf ball, iron, putter, wedge, and golf whistle.
-The golf ball entity has various unique interactions with a handful of blocks, letting you design and create interesting mini golf courses.
+It addes a few custom items to let you play mini golf with your friends.

 ## [Warp Books](https://github.com/VanillaChai/warp-books)
 A Spigot plugin for Minecraft servers.
 It adds a few end-game warp items: the warp page, warp book, and warp banner.
-Warp pages are one-time use warps that can be bound to a location.
-Warp books are permanent warps that require warp banners to teleport to.
-When you right-click a warp banner with a warp book it will save that location in the book, and will let you freely teleport there.

 ---